fivetran/dbt_salesforce/README.md

 ## Optional: Utilizing Salesforce History Mode records
 If you have Salesforce [History Mode](https://fivetran.com/docs/getting-started/feature/history-mode) enabled for your connector, we now include support for the `account`, `contact`, and `opportunity` tables directly.
 These staging models from our `dbt_salesforce_source` package flow into our daily history models.
 This will allow you access to your historical data for these tables while taking advantage of incremental loads to help with compute.

+### IMPORTANT: How To Update Your History Models
+To ensure maximum value for these history mode models and avoid messy historical data that could come with picking and choosing which fields you bring in, **all fields in your Salesforce history mode connector are being synced into your end staging models**.
+That means all custom fields you picked to sync are being brought in to the final models.
+[See our DECISIONLOG for more details on why we are bringing in all fields](https://github.com/fivetran/dbt_salesforce_source/blob/main/DECISIONLOG.md).

+To update the history mode models, you must follow these steps:
+1) Go to your Fivetran Salesforce History Mode connector page.
+2) Update the fields that you are bringing into the model.
+3) Run a `dbt run --full-refresh` on the specific staging models you've updated to bring in these fields and all the historical data available with these fields.

+We are aware that bringing in additional fields will be very process-heavy, so we do emphasize caution in making changes to your history mode connector.
+It would be best to batch as many field changes as possible before executing a `--full-refresh` to save on processing.

 ### Configuring Your Salesforce History Mode Database and Schema Variables
 Customers leveraging the Salesforce connector generally fall into one of two categories when taking advantage of History mode.
 They either have one connector that is syncing non-historical records and a separate connector that syncs historical records, **or** they have one connector that is syncing historical records.
 We have designed this feature to support both scenarios.